 It is amazing how days fly by.
-It has been 28 days since my last post.
-In all honestly it feels like it’s been a minute.
+It has been 27 days since my last post.
+In all honesty, it feels like it’s been a minute.
 I’m even surprised that the first half of the year is coming to an end.

 At the start of this year, I talked myself into believing that I had finally grown up and wouldn’t turn up like a freshman.
 I don’t know why, but before the start of a new semester one feels mature and unable to repeat the same mistakes.
 And so, high on New Year resolution euphoria, I registered 6 units.
 All three hour classes.

 I don’t get it, I thought the heavens would have handed me the blueprint of my life by now.
-The map that would let me know where I’m going, because at the moment, yesterday, today and tomorrow are quite similar .
+That which would let me know where I’m going, because at the moment, yesterday, today and tomorrow are quite similar.
 Heck!
 I don’t even know the date and the only reason I remember the days of the week is because of class.

 I am not complaining or distraught about my current situation.
 Just shocked.

 When I was in my teens I had this dream of being a millionaire.
 Millionaire by 23.
 It seemed so clear cut; easy to achieve.
 Nothing would stand between me and my goal.
 I didn’t do drugs and had no plans of ever starting.
 My mother made me loathe these substances and anyone who took them.
 Such people, according to me, had lost hope in life and wouldn’t amount to shit.

 I’m nine months away from my 2030 and nowhere near realizing my vision.
 Much as I feel I don’t deserve to be in this state, I have certainly earned it.
 I wake up every afternoon (morning) looking forward to trapping.
 It’s the highlight of my day.
 Sure, it makes my day feel shorter but it also makes me smile.
 Brightly.
 Like a millionaire.

 At cloud nine you’re covered in bliss.
 Away from the pressures of the system.
 Here, time is constant and music is the only variable; life is great.